Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 If needed, FRS radios (like most radio types) have the capability to reach NOAA weather channels so you can get current weather updates and forecasts.

 Another great use for FRS radios is off-road spotting.
-Hand signals and yelling have been the standard for spotters when you are traversing across rough terrain, but FRS radios allow a spotter and driver to communicate with each other verbally, without yelling.
+Hand signals and yelling have been the standard for spotters when traversing rough terrain, but FRS radios allow a spotter and driver to communicate with each other verbally, without yelling.

 Overland Communications: How To Communicate When Overlanding or Off-Roading in Your 4Runner